Tapeworm in dogs and cats

 Because Dipylidium caninum is carried by fleas, the treatment of lice and fleas should also be carried out at the same time.
 This will help to prevent future infestations from occurring.

-If the infestation is severe and persistent, your vet could proscribe a year-long program of return visits for treatment.
-This option is quite expensive but, when needed, it the best solution for your pet.
+If the infestation is severe and persistent, your vet could prescribe a year-long program of on-going visits for treatment.
+This option is quite expensive but, when necessary, is the best solution for your pet.

 The best treatment is prevention.
 There are a number of things you can do to prevent your pet from becoming infested with tapeworms.

-If your dog is doing their droppings outdoors in the backyard, make sure to clean it up at least once a week.
+- If your dog toilets outdoors in the backyard, make sure to clean it up at least once a week.

-If your dog is socialising with other animals at the park or down the street, try to avoid wandering dogs or cats.
+- If your dog socialises with other animals at the park or down the street, try to avoid wandering dogs or cats.
 If the other person’s dog shows any symptoms of tapeworm infestation, it’s time to say goodbye and move on.

-If you live in the country, try to keep your dog from interacting with dead rabbits or the like.
-All sorts of nasties can be ingested and caught from these sorts of carcasses and dogs seem to just love getting amongst them.
+- If you live in the country, try to keep your dog from coming into contact with dead rabbits or the like.
+All sorts of nasty things can be ingested or transmitted from carcasses and dogs seem to just love getting hold of them.

-Be sure to use the wormer that your vet has proscribed properly.
-If it’s a returning case and persistent in nature, take your pet’s droppings in for a faecal examination regularly.
+- Be sure to use the dewormer that your vet has prescribed properly.
+If it’s a recurring or persistent case, take your pet’s droppings in for a faecal examination regularly.